zubinchopra/portaldocs/portal-sdk/templates/top-extensions-controls-playground.md

 ![alt-text](../media/portalfx-controls/playground_options.png "Control options and Interfaces")

 You quickly see every property that can be sent to the control as an option, in addition to all of the properties that it can return.

+For specific playground extension issues or general playground extension feedback, please reach out to  <a href="mailto:ibizacontrols@microsoft.com?subject=Playground Extension issues or feedback">ibizacontrols@microsoft.com</a>.